 The protection of nature, and solar energy as the source of life, are the themes of the colourful Scott 459 (1980, Fig. 8).
-Because of the solar collector at the right, one can also attribute to this stamp an implied theme of solar energy as environmentally-friendly energy source.
+Because of the solar collector at the right, one can also attribute to this stamp an implied theme of solar energy as an environmentally-friendly green energy source.
 Economic solar panel technology for large-scale applications was not available in 1980, but in recent years great strides toward that goal have been made.